 1980 · Bloomington, IN

 Limited to 250 copies: This copy signed by the author on the half-title page.
-"The chapeter illustration was drawn by Chrles S. Snyder.
-Printed in Bulmer and Normande italic on Permalife text under the trying weather conditions which severely affected inking.
+The colophon notes, "The chapter illustration was drawn by Chrles S. Snyder.
+Printed in Bulmer and Normande italic on Permalife text under trying weather conditions which severely affected inking.
 O! to live in Oregon!
 The press was a Vandercook SP-15.
-Dacron covering the spine is from the Carla Mia's mainsail" (colophon).
+Dacron covering the spine is from the Carla Mia's mainsail.
 Publisher's white shelfback with blue cloth side; original d/j.
-As new.
+D/j spine sunned, otherwise as new.
 (Inventory #: 38281)